 Right along the Delaware River, the Philadelphia Navy Yard has been revitalized in recent years.
 Today, the area serves as an urban campus for companies like Urban Outfitters and Tasty Baking Company, the folks responsible for the extremely popular (and regionally known) Tastykake baked goods.
-The Navy Yard have a recommended two mile long walking tour for visitors that goes past several parks and historic buildings.
+The Navy Yard has a recommended two mile-long walking tour for visitors that goes past several parks and historic buildings.

 Explore the Piers